Bernard de Dryver

 Bernard de Dryver (/fr/; born 19 September 1952) is a racing driver from Belgium.
 He was born in Brussels.
 He entered two World Championship Formula One Grands Prix, the Belgian Grand Prix in 1977 and 1978.
-In 1977 he entered a non-works March, but failed to make the grid.
-The following year he entered a privately run Ensign but did not qualify for official practice.
+In 1977, he entered a non-works March, but failed to make the grid.
+The following year, he entered a privately run Ensign but did not qualify for official practice.

-He raced a full season in the Aurora UK Formula One Championship in 1979, driving a Fittipaldi, scoring a number of podiums and finishing fourth in the championship.
+De Dryver raced a full season in the Aurora UK Formula One Championship in 1979, driving a Fittipaldi, scoring a number of podiums and finishing fourth in the championship.

-He is still involved in motor sport, most recently in GT Racing.
+De Dryver is still involved in motor sport, most recently in GT Racing.